- Policy Debate On Putting Laser Ballistic Missile Defense System in Space

 - Should the government be responsible for building a missile defense system to prevent attacks?

-- Should the US build a missile defense system?100% say YES
+- Should the US build a missile defense system?50% say NO

 History and Debate of Missile Defense System

 As a generic term, the phrase national missile defense refers to a type of military strategy and its related systems by which an entire nation is shielded against incoming missiles.
 The incoming missiles are usually either short range ballistic missiles or long range Intercontinental Ballistic Missiles.
 Furthermore, the national missile defense system is designed to intercept the missiles at any time between their launch through their flight and even into their actual atmospheric descent.
 Anti-ballistic missiles or lasers are both capable of intercepting missiles.

 With respect to the United States, the phrase national missile defense refers to the comprehensive nationwide antimissile program that the United States has spent time developing since the 1990s (not just to refer to the interceptors and related facilities).
 Designed to utilize interceptor missiles launched from Alaska to intercept a limited number of nuclear-armed Intercontinental Ballistic Missiles in the mid-course phase, the United States national missile defense system was renamed in 2002 to the Ground-Based Midcourse Defense system.
 This system has been operational with limited capability since 2006.